vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 a trip to Ace Hardware to get higher-powered screwdrivers, plus a food purchase trip to Trader Joe's.
 The latter is recorded [here](../sql/food_purchases.sql).

+## Saturday December 9

+In the late morning, I made a trip to downtown Berkeley.
+I first met a friend for lunch at Udupi Palace.
+Then we went to Trader Joe's where I bought some stuff, after which my friend dropped me back home in his car (on his own way back home).

+Shortly after returning home, in the early afternoon I made a trip to the ASUC Amazon Hub to pick up an Amazon package.